KushBhatnagar/kushbhatnagar.github.io/_posts/2024-06-17- why-dvc-not-best-choice-with-awslambda-for-dataversioning.md

     1. **Write to the `/tmp` Path:** AWS Lambda's file system is read-only except for the `/tmp` path.
 If you need to write to the file system in a Lambda function, ensure your code writes to a path inside the `/tmp` directory.
     2. **Read-only Error with DVC Commands:** Another issue I encountered was a read-only error when executing DVC commands in Lambda.
 The container image I used was `public.ecr.aws/lambda/python:3.11`, where the default directory is `/var/task/`.
 The `lambda_handler.py` function was copied to this directory when building the Docker image.
 After cloning the Git repo, I tried running the `dvc add` command, which created a corresponding DVC folder under `/var/tmp/`, containing some cache and files.
 This directory is crucial for running DVC operations.
 However, since all directories except `/tmp` are read-only, I encountered the following error during `dvc add`: `ERROR: unexpected error - [Errno 30] Read-only file system: /var/tmp/dvc`.
 To resolve this, I overrode the default path with a path inside the `/tmp` directory by running the command `$ dvc config core.site_cache_dir .dvc/site_cache_dir`.
     3. **User Permissions and Directory Access:** While debugging the Lambda function error, I discovered that the default directory `/var/tasks/` is associated with the `root` user.
 However, directories created under `/tmp` are associated with the user `sbx_user1051`, belonging to group `990` (Docker usage group).
 Further investigation revealed that AWS Lambda functions have multiple `sbx_users` ranging from `sbx_user1051` to `sbx_user1176`.
     4. **DVC Add Command Timeout:** The `dvc add` command was timing out.
 Despite multiple attempts, I could not identify the exact reason.
 Based on my inspection of folder permissions and access in AWS Lambda, I suspect this issue is related to user permissions.
 The `site_cache_dir`, which should be created during the `dvc add` execution, was not being created, likely due to permission issues.
 The `/tmp` directory in AWS Lambda is created with the user `sbx_user1051`, while in Docker, it is usually the `root` user.
 I could run DVC commands as the root user in Docker, but in Lambda, where I executed all commands, everything was under the user `sbx_user1051`.
 This discrepancy likely caused the `dvc add` command to fail, and the `site_cache_dir` was not created.
 To investigate, I created a non-root user with the following commands in the Dockerfile.
 However, after creating an image from this Dockerfile and logging into the container, I was unable to run DVC commands from the created `sbx_user`.
 DVC needs to be executed as the root user within the container.
+I'm not sure how to resolve this step yet.

 # Last Word